aoijs/documentation/src/functions/usdloopmode.md

 #### Modes
 - `song` - To loop/unloop current song in the queue.
 - `queue` - To loop/unloop all songs in the queue.
+- `none` - To disable loop in the song/queue.

 ## Example